 Admissions

-In addition to satisfying general admission requirements for graduate study, all applicants are expected to have basic computer literacy and some experience using statistical software (such as SAS and R).
-They also must hold a bachelor's degree from an accredited institution in a field that includes coursework in multivariable calculus, matrix or linear algebra, statistics, calculus-based probability, and statistical software.
-These requirements are normally satisfied if students have successfully completed courses equivalent to the following Mason courses:
+In addition to satisfying general admission requirements for graduate study, all applicants are expected to have basic computer literacy.
+They must hold a bachelor's degree from an accredited institution in a field that includes one year coursework in calculus, and one semester coursework in matrix or linear algebra.
+Applicants with degrees in such fields as mathematics, statistics, and some engineering programs usually meet these requirements.
+For applicants with degrees in other fields, these requirements are normally satisfied if students have successfully completed courses equivalent to the listed Mason courses.

 Specific application deadlines and requirements are available through the Office of Graduate Admissions.